openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 Telemetry for each region is also deployed, as each region may grow differently or be used at a different rate.
-Ceilometer collects each region's meters from each of the controllers and report them back to a central location.
+Ceilometer collects each region's meters from each of the controllers and reports them back to a central location.
 This is useful both to the end user and the administrator of the OpenStack environment.
 The end user will find this method useful, as it makes possible to determine if certain locations